 Step by step instructions

-Step 1 – Prep.
-Preheat the oven to 375°F. This recipe makes 15 regular-sized muffins or 8 tulip liner muffins.
-I made mine in tulip liners.
-Line the muffin tins with your liners and set aside.
+Step 1 – Prep: Preheat oven to 375°F/190°C. Line muffin tin (makes 15 regular or 8 tulip muffins).
 If you need a recommendation, this is my favourite tin.

 Step 2 – Mix dry ingredients.
-In a medium-sized bowl, add in all of the dry ingredients; all-purpose flour, rolled oats, baking soda, baking powder, cornstarch, and salt.
-Mix together and set aside.
+In a medium-sized bowl, add all-purpose flour, rolled oats, baking soda, baking powder, cornstarch, and salt.
+Mix and set aside.

 Step 3 – Mix lemon zest and white sugar.
-In a large bowl, add white sugar and lemon zest.
-Using your fingers, combine them to release all of the lemon oils and fragrances.
-Do this for 2 minutes.
+In a large bowl, rub white sugar and lemon zest using your fingers for 1-2 minutes to release the lemon oils and fragrances.

 Step 4 – Whisk wet ingredients.
-Into the same bowl, add the wet ingredients; buttermilk, oil, eggs, and vanilla.
-Combine for 2-3 minutes with a whisk.
+Into the same bowl, whisk in buttermilk, oil, eggs, and vanilla.
+Combine for 2-3 minutes, scraping the bowl as needed.

 Step 5 – Add in dry ingredients.
 With a spatula, gently combine the dry and wet ingredients to create a soft muffin batter.
 Don't over-mix!

 Step 6 – Add blueberries.
 Wash the blueberries but don't dry them completely.
 Gently toss the blueberries in 1-2 tsps of flour.
-Tossing them in flour while still a bit wet will help the flour stick better to them, and tossing them in flour will help prevent them from sinking while they bake.
+Tossing them in flour while still a bit wet will help the flour stick better to them.
 Add into the bowl and mix in a few times.

 Step 7 – Scoop.
 Evenly divide the batter between the liners, they should be halfway full in tulip liners and almost or all the way full if using regular liners.
 Add a few more blueberries on top and sprinkle a bit of white sugar (optional).